-In the evolving landscape of healthcare, patient engagement has emerged as one of the most pivotal elements to improve patient outcomes and overall satisfaction.
+In healthcare, patient engagement has emerged as one of the most pivotal elements to improve patient outcomes and overall satisfaction.
 But exactly what does patient engagement mean in healthcare?
 Broadly defined, patient engagement refers to the active participation of patients in their own healthcare decisions.
 This participation is fostered through collaboration between healthcare providers, patients, and often, technology.
 Engagement is designed to empower individuals to be proactive about their health, making it more than just a passive interaction with healthcare professionals.

 A critical aspect of the patient engagement definition is that it encourages patients to assume an active role in managing their health.
 It’s not limited to taking medications as prescribed or following doctor's orders.
 Instead, patient engagement involves understanding one’s health conditions, exploring treatment options, communicating openly with healthcare providers, and embracing the use of digital tools for health monitoring.
 This comprehensive involvement leads to informed decision-making and greater accountability on the part of the patient.